iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 Notes:
 - The state controller can redeem funds from the alias output up to the point where only `minimum allowed amount` is present in the alias output.
-Therefore, wihtout additional mechanism, it would only make sense to lock `minimum allowed amount` into an alias by the governance controller.
-This is obviously a drawback, users should not be restricted in how much funds they would like to delegate.
+Therefore, without additional mechanism, it would only make sense to lock `minimum allowed amount` into an alias by the governance controller.
+This is obviously a drawback, users should not be restricted in how many funds they would like to delegate.
 - A governance controller can destroy the alias output at any time, which is not desired from the buyer perspective.
-  The buyer should be able to buy the right to move the fund sfor a pre-defined amount of time.
+  The buyer should be able to buy the right to move the funds for a pre-defined amount of time.

 To solve above problems, the `AliasOutput` currently implemented in GoShimmer supports the delegation use case by introducing two new fields in the output: